re-data/re-data/docs/docs/getting_started/toy_shop/compute_monitoring.md

 ```

 :::info
 Notice that `re_data:time_window_start` and `re_data:time_window_end` are another global configuration parameters.
-They can be defined also in `dbt_project.yml` vars file, but here we want them to be more dynamic and we use dbt `--vars` option to pass them.
+They can be defined also in the `dbt_project.yml` vars file, but here we want them to be more dynamic and we use a dbt `--vars` option to pass them.
 If we don't pass time window parameters re_data will compute stats for the previous day. (from yesterday's 00:00 AM up until today 00:00 AM)
 :::

 Anytime re_data computes its models, it detects tables being monitored, their configuration and that inside your database as a re_data model.